julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 In traditional herbalism and folk magic, these were known as **protective boundary plants**, used not for healing symptoms, but for guarding thresholds against spiritual and social disruption.

+If you’re looking for specific herbs and how they’re used in protection, see **[Top 11 Protective Herbs in Witchcraft](/top-protective-herbs-witchcraft/)**.

 ---

 ## What Is a Boundary Spirit?